iafonov/multipart-parser-c/README.md

 ### Features
 * No dependencies
 * Works with chunks of a data - no need to buffer the whole request
 * Almost no internal buffering.
-Buffer size is not more then the size of the boundary ~ 60-70 bytes
+Buffer size doesn't exceed the size of the boundary (~60-70 bytes)

 Tested as part of [Cosmonaut](https://github.com/iafonov/cosmonaut) HTTP server.